uwidev/life-disciplines-projects/README.md

 4. Read the more in-depth `00 ❗ Readme` file within the project.

 ## Suggestions and Concerns
-Join the Life-Disciplines-Projects Discord server [here](https://discord.gg/jAYuGaEvJb).
+Join the Life-Disciplines-Projects community Discord server [here](https://discord.gg/xSaj5Cc5GZ).
 Also consider joining the official Obsidian Discord [here](https://discord.com/invite/veuWUTm) for Obsidian-specific details.
 Also feel free to [open a new issue](https://github.com/uwidev/life-disciplines-projects/issues/new).

 ## More about uwi
 I am a solo indie game developer with a mission of making people cry, but not through of saddness, but through sheer beauty.
 As of 2021, October 6, I am planning my workflow for game development, hence LDP.